matthewwachter/td-sourcerer/README.md

 - **TOP** - The path to the TOP to be displayed.

-- **Enable Cue Top** - Enable this parameter to allow the Moviefilein TOP in the following parameter to be cued when <u>THIS</u> source is switched to.
+- **Enable Cue Top** - Enable this parameter to allow the MovieFileIn TOP in the following parameter to be cued when <u>THIS</u> source is switched to.

-- **Cue TOP** - The path to the Moviefilein TOP to pulse the cue parameter on.
+- **Cue TOP** - The path to the MovieFileIn TOP to pulse the cue parameter on.

 - **Cue TOP Pulse** - Send a cue pulse to the operator defined in the Cue TOP Parameter.